matrix-org/matrix-spec-proposals/proposals/2758-textual-id-grammar.md

  * Identifiers starting with the characters `m.` are reserved for use by the formal matrix specification.
- * Implementations wishing to implement unspecified identifiers should follow the Java Package Naming conventions of using a reversed domain name, for example `com.example.identifier`.
+ * Implementations wishing to implement unspecified identifiers should follow the Java Package Naming convention of starting with a reversed domain name (with a dot after the domain name part).
+For example, for the organisation `example.com`, a valid identifier would be `com.example.identifier`.

 This grammar is intended for use entirely by internal identifiers, and *not* for user-visible strings.